maechler/a2e/README.md

 ### Ubuntu 18.04 installation

-Please not that the installation of SMAC will most probably fail on Ubuntu 20.04!
+Please note that the installation of SMAC will most probably fail on Ubuntu 20.04, use Ubuntu 18.04 instead!

 ```
 sudo apt-get install swig